heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/PRESENTATION.md

 ### Idea validation

-- You must state your idea on your GitHub Discussion
+- You must state your idea on your GitHub Discussion.
-- We might ask you to change your idea if it is too simple or too complex
+- We might ask you to change your idea if it is too simple or too complex.
-- We will help you to find a good idea if needed
+- We will help you to find a good idea if needed.
-- **Do it as soon as possible before next week!**
+- **You must do it before next week!**

 ![bg right:40%](https://images.unsplash.com/photo-1543075137-5a97903aaa7a?fit=crop&h=720)